 No. 13 over No. 4

-Now we're climbing over 21 percent (21.4 percent to be exact) as a No. 13 seed has won 30 times in the First Round.
-This happened once in 2019 when UC Irvine beat Kansas State and most recently occured in 2021 with No. 13 Ohio stunning defending champ No. 4 Virginia.
+Now we're climbing over 21 percent (21.1 percent to be exact) as a No. 13 seed has won 32 times in the First Round.
+This happened once in 2019 when UC Irvine beat Kansas State, and most recently occurred in 2023 with No. 13 Furman stunning No. 4 Virginia.

 No. 12 over No. 5

 Every year you'll hear about the 12-over-5 trend.
 This is always a popular bracket upset and it paid off for those who gambled on it in 2019 when three No. 12 seeds advanced.
-However, just one of those No. 12 seeds escaped the opening round in 2021 (Oregon State).
-Overall, a No. 12 seed has won 51 times (36.4 percent) since 1985.
+Overall, a No. 12 seed has won 52 times (34.2 percent) since 1985, although all four No. 5 seeds won in 2023.

 No. 11 over No. 6

-This happens just slightly more often than the 12-over-5 upset at a clip of 38.6 percent or 54 total times since 1985.
-Two No. 11 seeds have not only won their opening round matchup but also advanced to the Sweet 16 of the 2021 NCAA Tournament: UCLA and Syracuse.
+This happens just slightly more often than the 12-over-5 upset at a clip of 38.1 percent or 58 total times since 1985.

 No. 10 over No. 7